 The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (SI 2016/946) were laid before the House on 23 September and came into force on 1 November 2016.
 They included specific provision for administering authorities to publish an investment strategy in accordance with guidance issued by the Secretary of State and for the Secretary of State to be able to issue a direction to any authority which fails to act in accordance with statutory obligations or guidance.
 They apply to England and Wales only.
 In Scotland and Northern Ireland, investments will continue to be managed in the same way (LGPS advisory board Q&A, 2016).
 The Explanatory Memorandum said:

-In a report published on 20 October, the Secondary Legislation Scrutiny Committee noted "high levels of opposition to the proposed power of intervention" in consultation responses and that:
+In a report published on 20 October, the Secondary Legislation Scrutiny Committee noted "high levels of opposition to the proposed power of intervention".

 Commons Briefing papers CBP-7309